bookwyrm-social/documentation/content/running_bookwyrm/install-prod.md

 ## Install and configure BookWyrm

+There are several repos in the BookWyrm org, including documentation, a static landing page, and the actual Bookwyrm code.
+To run BookWyrm, you want the actual app code which is in [bookwyrm-social/bookwyrm](https://github.com/bookwyrm-social/bookwyrm).

 The `production` branch of BookWyrm contains a number of tools not on the `main` branch that are suited for running in production, such as `docker-compose` changes to update the default commands or configuration of containers, and individual changes to container config to enable things like SSL or regular backups.

 Instructions for running BookWyrm in production: